On Representing Resilience Requirements of Microservice Architecture Systems: Case Study

+For resilience goal setting, we only show the example of the Order service here.
+The Order service has three performance attributes: Response Time, Success Rate and Success Orders.
+Not all thershold values of three resilience metrics are set because some of them are meaningless(e.g. Performance Loss of Response Time).
 We set thresholds of Disruption Tolerance and Recovery Time by referring to suggested values in ETSI standards.
-For Performance Loss, by assuming that 5\% loss of orders in a day is not expected in Sock Shop, the Performance Loss thresholds for Success Orders of the Order service and TPS of the Order container instances were roughly calculated.
-Table \ref{tab:sock-rg} shows thresholds in resilience goals of the Order service and its dependency resources.
+For Performance Loss, by assuming that 5\% loss of orders in a day is not expected in Sock Shop, the Performance Loss thresholds for Success Orders of the Order service was roughly calculated.
+Table \ref{tab:sock-sg} shows thresholds in resilience goals of the Order service.